 Looking for a different activity for your children this Black History Month?
 I recently wrote a lesson for WooJr, an amazing resource for educators and parents alike, that takes a look at a very different group of women in history.
 Titled "10 Black Women Pioneers to Know for Black History Month" this lesson provides an introduction to bell hooks, Nikki Giovanni, Nina Simone, Tarana Burke, Ella Baker, Alicia Farza, Opal Tometi, Patrisse Khan-Cullors, Henrietta Lacks, and Dr. Shirley Ann Jackson.

-Sometimes we forget to challenge our children when we homeschool because homeschooling, unlike institutional school, affords us the opportunity to take things slowly.
-We can reassess methods as necessary and because we have more time, we are not in a rush to, uh, rush.
-It is much easier to track the progress of individual students in a small setting that is not hindered by standardized exams and ineffective regulations.
-And yet, even with the freedom to make changes and take things slowly, we can make mistakes.
+Sometimes we forget to challenge our children when we homeschool.
+Unlike the more common form of schooling, homeschooling affords us the opportunity to take things slowly.
+We can reassess methods as necessary, and because we have more time to do so, we do not have to rush to get through the material.
+It is much easier to track the progress of individual students in a small setting.
+We do not need to focus on standardized exams and controversial regulations.
+Despite the freedom to go slowly and to make changes as we go, we can make mistakes.

 My Math History

 Let me begin by saying that math is not my strongest subject.
 While I struggle with basic math, I sail through the more advanced concepts.
 I have dyscalculia, a disorder that makes it difficult for one to understand basic number sense.
 I struggle with understanding the logic of how numbers work and memorizing basic number facts.
 A person suffering from dyscalculia may not realize that if one has “five bees” and another has “five cats,” or “five books,” both people have five objects.
 The aforementioned is what many call “number blindness.”